Sirius-social/didcomm-mediator/docs/Developer.md

 ## INTRO
 This document describes how to start develop mobile applications that acts as Edge Agent in DIDComm decentralized environment with self-service.
+Details on mediate flow you may find in the [Mediation.md](/docs/Mediation.md) doc.

  - **Q**: Why communication with Mediator is running self-service?